course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 Optional

 ## __About__
 Thank you for your interest in our project!
 This project is part of our 'Data Preparation & Workflow Management' course at Tilburg University.
-The contributors are:
+The contributors are part of team 1, which consists of:
-Team 1
 - Lindsey Coover (l.e.coover@tilburguniversity.edu)
 - Renée Minten (r.c.c.minten@tilburguniversity.edu)
 - Marlie Snoeijen (m.p.c.snoeijen@tilburguniversity.edu)